iamlemec/elltwo/testing/howto.md

 Prebuilt envrioments include **theorem**, **lemma**, **proof**, and **example**; others can be constructed by augmenting the render.js file.

+## [id=args] Passing Arguments

+As seen above, you can pass arguments to the cell by means of placing `key=value` pairs inside brackets directly after the cell prefix.
+Mutiple arguments are separated by `|` or a newline.

+Referencing is done through the `id` argument, so `id`s should be unique within articles.
+The `id` argument can be omitted so that `[geo]` will produce the same reference as `[id=geo]`.
+Multiple arguments can be set to the same via `[key1=key2=val]`.
+Keys (and the value for the `id` argument, must be alphanumeric (plus hyphens and underscores).

+A partial list of helpful arguments:

+- `name`: used for environments to create a displayed name.
+- `rt`: used to set the default display text when the environment is referenced.
+- `number`: a boolean, to number the environment or not.
+- `caption`: used for figures and images to set the caption text.

 # [sec_fig] Figures

 Cells can also contain figure and images.
 Images environments begin with an exclamation point `!` and can direct to external images via a URL or internal images using an image ID.